 In Hope Ranch there were a total of 4 sales in May 2019.
 The median sales price of the 5 House/Estate sales was $5,690,000 and the average sales price was $6,053,750.
 The lowest priced Hope Ranch sale in May 2019 was a House on Estrella Drive @ $2,335,000 and the highest was an Estate on Via Abrigada @ $10,500,000.

 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-While the appreciation rate along the South Coast seems to have softened in general, there are still some areas where multiple offers are possible, but they have become few and far between.
-On the South Coast of Santa Barbara County as of October 7th there were 427 active House/PUD listings (up from 415 in September) and 133 active Condominium listings available for purchase (down from 135 in September).
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 129 (30%) of the 427 active House/PUD listings are located in Montecito and Hope Ranch.
+While the appreciation rate along the South Coast has softened, there are still a few areas where multiple offers are possible, but they have become few and far between.
+On the South Coast of Santa Barbara County as of June 6th there were 423 active House/PUD listings (up from 378 in May) and 114 active Condominium listings available for purchase (down from 125 in May).
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 168 (39.7%) of the 423 active House/PUD listings are located in Montecito and Hope Ranch.
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
-Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale; now that was a Buyer’s market!
+Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale!